Change log registry

 Ten to Men: The Australian Longitudinal Study on Male health is the first large-scale, nationally representative, longitudinal study to focus exclusively on investigating and improving the health and wellbeing of males in Australia.
 It is also the largest longitudinal study of male health in the world.

-Ten to Men was commissioned and is funded by the Australian Government Department of Health to inform the Nation Male Health Policy.
+Ten to Men was commissioned and is funded by the Australian Government Department of Health, Disability and Ageing (formerly the Department of Health) to inform the Nation Male Health Policy.
 The study was initially conducted by the University of Melbourne (UoM) who released datasets, including data documentation, for Wave 1 and Wave 2.
 Roy Morgan Research (RM) undertook the data collection and initial data processing for these 2 waves.

 After a competitive tender process in 2017, the Australian Institute of Family Studies (AIFS) was awarded with the responsibility to conduct Waves 3 and 4.
 Since then, AIFS has updated the Wave 1 and Wave 2 datasets, including data documentation.

 In 2020, the study team re-evaluated and revised the survey content and methodology to enable contactless interviewing for Wave 3.
-New items designed to collect information on the impacts of COVID-19 and natural disasters were also incorporated into the revised survey.
 The online survey went live in July 2020, with data collection concluding in February 2021.